 In supporting pupils with SEND, in line with the SEND Code of Practice (DfE, 2015) we follow a process of Assess, Plan, Do, Review.

 Following the initial concern around a special educational need, a clear analysis of the pupil’s needs would be carried out collaboratively, in partnership with the parent(s)/carer(s), class teacher, and a member of the SEND Team.
 This will explore the pupils key strengths, barriers to learning, attainment and progress information, attendance, previous support and impact considering all views, including the views of the child.
+An observation of the child may also take place by the SENDCO, if it is felt this is relevant.

 All parties involved in the planning stage of the SFP take their agreed responsibility as identified on the plan.
 The class teacher will remain responsible for implementation of provision in school with support of the SEND team.